zak-45/Broadlink-Domoticz-plugin/README.md

 (for linux users: sudo apt install python3-pip)

-To be able to see the Web Pages, Custom menu need to be activated: Domoticz / settings.
+To be able to see the Web Pages, Custom menu need to be activated: Domoticz / settings / user.

 Be sure that your active python version is > 3.4 (Change python version system-wide) this mean: python --version ( or sudo python --version for linux users)